 Note: For those classes and files which are used more frequently, the use of depth of sub-directories should keep to the minimum (as much as possible).
 This is necessary in order to avoid complexities.

 Following classes and files have their own unique functionalities.
 Some of these are mandatory while some are not.

 The above classes and files are used based on the requirements and needs.
 In the following section, I have given a brief description of the components of reusable bundles.

 All the bundle classes should follow the Symfony namespace hierarchy.
 For example, a controller class ContentController should be stored as ‘School/Bundle/BlogBundle/Controller/ContentController.php’.
 Then, the namespace to use this class name is ‘School\Bundle\BlogBundle\Controller\ContentController’.
 Also, all classes and files should follow the Symfony coding standards.

 Also we have some additional features like Commands, Helpers, Listeners and Controllers.
-If the classes connect to the event dispatcher, then it should be suffixed with ‘Listener’.
-Similarly, exception classes should be suffixed with ‘Exception’.
+If the classes connect to the event dispatcher, then it should be suffix with ‘Listener’.
+Similarly, exception classes should be suffix with ‘Exception’.

 Reusable bundles should come with their own test suite.
 They should be stored under the Tests/ directory.
 Following are the rules that the Test Suite should adhere to: